maxzintel/devops-k8s-1/README.md

   * minikube
   * hyperV as VM Driver

+## Notes about Containerization:
+  * Limit to one process per container.
+Ex: your database is one set (cluster) of containers, your express server is another.
+Combining these two processes into one massive container is bad practice and is generally contrary to the philosophy behind containerization.
+  * Data within a container is not preserved by default.
+Meaning, if you stop a container (and it has no backups, ebs volumes, etc...), all changes that occurred within that container are lost.

 ## Docker Cheatsheet:
   * Build image: `docker build .`
   * Build & Tag: `docker build -t user/name:latest .`